BluexIce/Vocab_Trainer_Terminal_only/README.md

 # Vocab_Trainer
 <br>
-My first try of some featrues of my currently developed VocabTrainer, just without a GUI Interface.
-Terminal only
+My first try of some features of my currently developed VocabTrainer, just without a GUI Interface.
+Terminal application only